PhotonVision/photonvision-docs/source/docs/getting-started/installation/sw_install/limelight.rst

 - :download:`Limelight Version 2 <files/Limelight2/hardwareConfig.json>`.
 - :download:`Limelight Version 2+ <files/Limelight2+/hardwareConfig.json>`.

 :ref:`Import the hardwareConfig.json file <docs/hardware/config:Importing and Exporting Settings>`.
-Again, this is **REQUIRED** or target measurements will be incorrect.
+Again, this is **REQUIRED** or target measurements will be incorrect, and LEDs will not work.

-After installation you should be able to `locate the camera <https://web.archive.org/web/20220525051734/https://gloworm.vision//docs/quickstart/#finding-gloworm>`_ at: ``http://gloworm.local:5800/``
+After installation you should be able to `locate the camera <https://web.archive.org/web/20220525051734/https://gloworm.vision//docs/quickstart/#finding-gloworm>`_ at: ``http://photonvision.local:5800/`` (not ``gloworm.local``, as previously)